xwzliang/videocr-PaddleOCR/README.md

 ## Performance

 The OCR process can be very slow on CPU.
-Running with `paddlepaddle-gpu` is recommended if you have a CUDA 9 or CUDA 10 GPU.
+Running with `paddlepaddle-gpu` is recommended if you have a CUDA GPU.

 ## Tips